-Col. Stuart McRae began his military career as a Military Intelligence officer graduating in 1987 as a Distinguished Military Graduate from Montana State University – Billings.
-His first assignment was in the 9th Infantry Division at Fort Lewis, Wash., where he served as a platoon leader, battalion maintenance officer, and assistant S3.
-In 1990, he branch transferred to Aviation and following, attended the Fixed Wing, Multi-Engine Course.
+Colonel Stu McRae began his military career as a Military Intelligence Officer graduating in 1987 as a Distinguished Military Graduate from Montana State University - Billings.
+His first assignment was in the 9th Infantry Division (MTZ) at Fort Lewis, Wash., where he served as a platoon leader, battalion maintenance officer, and assistant S3.
+In 1990, he branch transferred to Aviation and, following IERW, attended the Fixed Wing, Multi-Engine Course.

-McRae was assigned to 3rd Military Intelligence Battalion in 1992 at Camp Humphreys, Korea, where he flew reconnaissance missions along the Demilitarized Zone.
+McRae was assigned to 3rd MI Battalion Aerial Exploitation (AE) in 1992 at Camp Humphreys, Korea, where he flew reconnaissance missions along the Demilitarized Zone.
 From there he was assigned to First Army at Fort Meade, Md., where he supported the 2-228th Aviation Regiment headquartered at Naval Air Station Willow Grove, Pa.
-In 1996, McRae was assigned to Fort Eustis, Va., where he commanded D Company, 1-222nd Aviation Regiment.
-Following this assignment, McRae served in Germany as Aviation Maintenance branch chief in the 19th Corps Materiel Management Center and as support operations officer, company commander, and battalion executive officer in the 7-159th Aviation Regiment, where he deployed in support of Operation Iraqi Freedom.
+In 1996 McRae was assigned to Fort Eustis, Va., where he commanded D Company, 1-222nd Aviation Regiment.
+Following this assignment, McRae served in Germany as Aviation maintenance branch chief in the 19th Corps Materiel Management Center and Support Operations Officer, Company Commander, and Battalion Executive Officer in the 7-159th Aviation Regiment, where he deployed in support of Operation Iraqi Freedom.

-In 2003, the Army reassigned McRae to NAS Fallon, Nev., developing Joint UAS doctrine.
+In 2003, the Army reassigned McRae to NAS Fallon, Nev., to help develop Joint UAS doctrine.
 He continued that work in Joint Forces Command in Norfolk, Va.
-In 2007, McRae took command of the 224th MI Battalion at Hunter Army Airfield, Ga., and deployed the battalion in support of OIF.
+In 2007 McRae took command of the 224th MI Battalion (AE) at Hunter Army Airfield, Ga., and deployed the battalion in support of OIF.
 After command, McRae commanded the 3rd ID Rear Detachment.
-For the past year McRae has been assigned as the Military Deputy Director for U.S. Army Aviation Center of Excellence's Capability and Development Integration Directorate.
+Upon his assignment to Fort Rucker, Ala., in 2011, McRae served as the military deputy director for the U.S. Army Aviation Center of Excellence’s Capability and Development Integration Directorate.
+He took command of U.S. Army Garrison, Fort Rucker on July 13, 2012.

 This is an official U.S. Army web site.